Mushymato/LivestockBazaar/README.md

 To help you find an animal, there is a button to change the sorting mode, and a search box to find by name.

 Sort Modes:

 - Name: alphabetical name sort.
 - Price: price sort, will sort by currency first, then value.
 - House: house (e.g. coop, barn) sort.

+Each sort mod has ascending and descending modes.

 ### Target Building